DanParina/TicTacToe/code.md

 TicTacToe
 =========

-Tic Tac Toe, with no player input.
+Tic Tac Toe in Arduino, with no player input.
 The computer plays itself by choosing spots at random.

 #define OFF     0